Earth Return for Hosted Payloads

 Our first satellite mission was a rapidly developed program to test our avionics and control systems while gaining flight heritage.
 In only 7 months, Outpost built two flight model satellites featuring in-house designed and built power systems, communications, computers, harnessing and ADCS.
 Mission 1 expedited the development of a minimum viable product, reflecting our 'fail-fast' philosophy and first-principles strategy.

-A NASA-funded orbital mission set to launch on SpaceX's Transporter-9 will conduct an in-orbit demonstration of Gaspak: a low mass, clean gas generator.
+A NASA-funded orbital mission launched on SpaceX's Transporter-9 that conducted an in-orbit demonstration of Gaspak: a low mass, clean gas generator.
 Gaspak was developed by Outpost under a NASA contract to optimize NASA's inflatable heatshield technology.

 In 2024 we will begin building a fleet of returnable satellite Ferries, exponentially increasing our annual payload capacity and ushering in a new era of satellite constellations.